McKinsey & Company

-Historical
+History

 Early history

 McKinsey & Company was founded in Chicago under the name James O. McKinsey & Company in 1926 by James O. McKinsey, a professor of accounting at the University of Chicago.
-He conceived the idea after witnessing inefficiencies in military suppliers while working for the United States Army Ordnance Department.
+He conceived the idea after he had witnessed inefficiencies in military suppliers while he was working for the United States Army Ordnance Department.
 The firm called itself an "accounting and management firm" and started out giving advice on using accounting principles as a management tool.
 McKinsey's first partners were AT Kearney, hired in 1929, and Marvin Bower, hired in 1933.

-Marvin Bower is credited with establishing McKinsey's values and principles in 1937, based on his experience as a lawyer.
+Bower is credited with establishing McKinsey's values and principles in 1937, based on his experience as a lawyer.
 The firm developed an "up or out" policy, where consultants who are not promoted are asked to leave.
 In 1937, Bower established a set of rules: that consultants should put the interests of clients before McKinsey's revenues, not discuss client affairs, tell the truth even if it means challenging the client's opinion, and only perform work that is both necessary and that McKinsey can do well.
 Bower created the firm's principle of only working with CEOs, which was later expanded to CEOs of subsidiaries and divisions.
 He also created McKinsey's principle of only working with clients the firm felt would follow its advice.
 Bower also established the firm's language.

 In 1932, the company opened its second office in New York City.
-In 1935, McKinsey left the firm temporarily to serve as the chairman and CEO of client Marshall Field's.
+In 1935, James McKinsey left the firm temporarily to be the chairman and CEO of client Marshall Field's.
 In 1935, McKinsey merged with accounting firm Scovell, Wellington & Company, creating the New York-based McKinsey, Wellington & Co. and splitting off the accounting practice into Chicago-based Wellington & Company.
 A Wellington project that accounted for 55 percent of McKinsey, Wellington & Company's billings was about to expire and Kearney and Bower had disagreements about how to run the firm.
 Bower wanted to expand nationally and hire young business school graduates, whereas Kearney wanted to stay in Chicago and hire experienced accountants.

 In 1937, James O. McKinsey died after catching pneumonia.
 This led to the division of McKinsey, Wellington & Company in 1939.
 The accounting practice returned to Scovell, Wellington & Company, while the management engineering practice was split into McKinsey & Company and McKinsey, Kearney & Company.
 Bower had partnered with Guy Crockett from Scovell Wellington, who invested in the new McKinsey & Company and became managing partner, while Marvin Bower is credited with founding the firm's principles and strategy as his deputy.
 The New York office purchased exclusive rights to the McKinsey name from the former McKinsey Chicago office which was separated with AT Kearney in 1946.